ComunidadAylas/PackSquash/.github/pull_request_template.md

 ## Usage

-Please state how the project stakeholders exploit your changes, if applicable.
+Please state how the project stakeholders may use your changes, if applicable.
 Take into account that changes may lead to updates to the end-user documentation.

 ## Notes